Active Clinical Trials

 1. Healthy Volunteers, Patients post Hemopoietic Transplantation or Autoimmune and Inflammatory Skin Diseases: Non-invasive cutaneous fibrosis and microvascular imaging in patients who have undergone hemopoietic transplantation (HSCT), patients with autoimmune and inflammatory skin disease, and healthy volunteers

 Contact Dr. Murray's Office at 919-684-1830 for more information on this trial:

 1. Atopic Dermatitis: A phase 3 pivotal study (118161/118169) and open-label extension (118163) to assess the efficacy and safety of nemolizumab (CD14152) in moderate-to-severe atopic dermatitis subjects and associated pruritus

 Contact Dr. Kheterpal’s office at (919)684-1830 for more information on this trial:

-1. Basal Cell Nevus Syndrome: A Multicenter, Randomized, Double-blind, Vehicle-controlled, Phase 3 Efficacy and Safety Study of Patidegib Topical Gel, 2%, for the Reduction of Disease Burden of Persistently Developing Basal Cell Carcinomas (BCCs) in Subjects with Basal Cell Nevus Syndrome
+1. Non-Gorlin High Frequency Basal Cell Carcinomas: A Multicenter, Randomized, Double blind, Vehicle-controlled, Phase 2 Efficacy and Safety Study of Patidegib Topical Gel, 2%, for the Reduction of Disease Burden of Persistently Developing Basal Cell Carcinomas (BCCs) in Patients with Non-Gorlin High Frequency BCC